The Movable Type Import / Export Format

 If you have HTML in the data that you are importing, it should not be encoded into HTML entities; the data that is in your import file is imported verbatim into the Movable Type database.
 Thus, your data should look exactly as it would were you to type it into the form when creating a new entry.

-• Multi-line fields (Body, Extended Body, Excerpt, Comments)
+• Multi-line Data Fields (Body, Extended Body, Excerpt, Comments)

 See the example below for an example of a small import file.

-Each piece of metadata is formatted as KEY: VALUE, and one piece of metadata is separated from the next by a carriage return.
-The order of the metadata pieces is not important.
+Each piece of data is formatted as KEY: VALUE, and one piece of data is separated from the next by a carriage return.
+The order of the data pieces is not important.

 For example: